ofkm/arcane/docs/docs/getting-started/user-management.md

 ## Adding Users

-- Only admins can add new users.
-- Go to the user management section in the app (or use the API if you are a developer).
+- Go to the Settings in the sidebar then USer Management, and click Create User.
 - Fill in the required details: username, display name, email, and password.

-## Changing Passwords

-- Users can change their own password after logging in.
-- Admins can reset passwords for other users.